vault27/Foundation/cisco.md

 # Cisco

 ## IOS
+- Monolith
+- Replaced with Cisco IOS XE

 ## IOS XR
-Focuses on the needs of service providers
+- Focuses on the needs of service providers
+- Modular, Linux based, memory protection between processes
+- Has a completely different code base and whose developers implemented a different CLI command set

 ## IOS XE
 - Supports next-generation platforms
 - Runs as a single daemon within a modern Linux operating system
 - Separates the data plane and control plane
+- Introduced for ASR 1000 routers
+-

 ## NX-OS